mbdavid/LiteDB/src/content/docs/Object-Mapping.md

 weight: 3
 ---

-LiteDB supports POCO classes to strongly type documents.
+LiteDB mapper converts POCO classes to strongly type documents.
 When you get a `LiteCollection` instance from `LiteDatabase.GetCollection<T>`, `T` will be your document type.
 If `T` is not a `BsonDocument`, LiteDB internally maps your class to `BsonDocument`.
 To do this, LiteDB uses the `BsonMapper` class:

 ```C#
 // Simple strongly-typed document